nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Most of these samples should run on the nRF5340 DK, but not all have been thoroughly tested.

 Some Bluetooth LE samples require configuration adjustments to the :ref:`zephyr:bluetooth-hci-rpmsg-sample` sample as described in the `Network samples`_ section.

+The |NCS| also provides :ref:`Thread <ug_thread>` and :ref:`Zigbee <ug_zigbee>` samples that can be run on the nRF5340 DK.
+These samples are built for the application core, but make use of both cores.
+The network core application is built and flashed automatically.

 Additionally, the |NCS| provides :ref:`NFC samples <nfc_samples>` that are available for nRF5340.
 These samples run only on the application core and do not require any firmware for the network core.